Australia turns to idled factories to pull it out of Covid-19 slump

 Treasurer Josh Frydenberg said last week that policies that foster entrepreneurship and cut red tape will be key in next month's national budget.

-"We couldn't even produce the basic medical supplies and we were worried about toilet paper," he said, referring to the panic buying of toilet tissue earlier this year.
+"We could not even produce the basic medical supplies and we were worried about toilet paper," he said, referring to the panic buying of toilet tissue earlier this year.
 "If that isn't enough of a wake up call for politicians to get going, I don't know what is."
+REUTERS

 BT is now on Telegram!